SunilPdl/JAVA-LAB/lab-4/students/README.md

 ### finally

-The code inside this block is executed no matter what, even when the method returns some values
+The code inside this block is executed no matter what, even when the method returns some values.

 ### throw

-- It throw's a specific exception manually
+- It throw's a specific exception manually.

 ### throws

-- It throw's multiple excpetions manually
+- It throw's multiple excpetions manually.
-- It is written besides the method defination
+- It is written besides the method defination.
-- If a method with throws exception is
+- If a method with throws exception is used inside another method then the method also must throw the exception.